by Andrew Cochran

-Digital journalism gains shape as a distinct field with 58 academic articles as points on a map.
+Digital journalism takes shape as a distinct field, with 58 academic articles as points on a map.

-They argue the ways and means of digital journalism have matured to a stage of having conceptually distinct characteristics, issues, and manners of research, all of which merit the field being treated as a discrete specialty.
+They argue the ways and means of digital journalism have matured to have conceptually distinct characteristics, issues, and manners of research, all of which merit the field being treated as a discrete specialty.

-Within their view of digital journalism, AI and journalism is, so far, a sub-set.
-It is mostly noticed as automated journalism.
-Five of the 58 chapters touch on AI most directly:
+Within their view, the study of AI and journalism is a sub-set of digital journalism, mostly noticed as automated journalism.
+Five of the 58 chapters touch on AI directly:

 - Automating Massive-Scale Analysis of News Content, Thomas Lansdall-Welfare, Justin Lewis and Nello Cristianini